KarlMeierMattern/Full-Stack/JS-notes.md

 - The `createTextNode()` method is used to create a text node.
 To use it, you call it and pass in the text as a string.

 		const myText = document.createTextNode("your text")
-- JS provides the id and ariaLabel properties for assigning id and aria-label attributes.
+- JS provides the `id`, `ariaLabel`, and `className` properties for assigning id, aria-label, and class name attributes.

 		document.createElement("button").id = "reset";
 		document.createElement("button").ariaLabel = "Reset playlist";